High school men are invited to join the Diocesan Vocations Office for our annual Quo Vadis Days, June 26-28th at Marywood University!

 • Check out the material available on this site and our social media accounts for more information about events and discernment tips.

 • Reach out to our vocation director, Fr.
-Alex Roche, or any of the assistant vocation directors listed on our site for a conversation.
+Alex Roche, for a conversation.

-• Trust that your God has a plan for you, that he sustains you through it all, and that he is inviting you to make disciples of all nations in a unique and profound way.
+• Trust that your God has a plan for you, that he sustains you through it all, and that he is inviting you to build your house on rock.

 What is Diocesan Priesthood?